PizzaWithMilk/Github-tracker-template/README.md

 Most Discord channels are regular text channels, so if you're not sure, that's the safer guess.

-You can use more than one of these at the same time on the same repo — for example, releases going to a forum channel, and commits going to a regular text channel.
+Each template file can watch **more than one repository at once** — see [Monitoring multiple repositories](#monitoring-multiple-repositories) below.
+You can also run more than one of these template *files* at the same time — for example, releases going to a forum channel, and commits going to a regular text channel.
 Each one is set up separately, following the same steps below.

 Everything in this README applies to all four template files unless a section specifically says "forum channel templates only."
 The [Forum channel behavior](#forum-channel-behavior) section covers everything that's different about the forum versions.